 One dreaded term for all New England homeowners is ice dams.
 Especially during the winter, there is no more fear inducing term when it comes to the health of your roof and attic.
 Ice dams are difficult to fix, however, they are preventable with some forethought going into the winter months.
 Proper roof ventilation, especially in older homes, is paramount to combat ice dams during the winter months.
-By ensuring your roof and attic spaces are properly vented, you can ensure that there are no hot or cold spots on your roof.
+For instance, proper ventilation ensures there are no hot or cold spots in your attic or on your roof.
 These areas of temperature variability are the root cause for ice dams.
 Below you’ll find some information on ice dams and how they relate to your winter roof preparation.

 What Causes Ice Dams?